 Q: What if my student gets sick?

 A: Students should consider Student Health as the primary option for their health care while at UVA.
-Medical services include the CAPS, General Medicine, Gynecology, Health Promotion, the Gordie Center for Substance Abuse Prevention, and the Student Disability Access Center.
-After hours, for urgent health concerns, students can call the answering service at 434.972.7004 to be connected with an on-call care provider.
+Services include Counseling and Psychological Services, General Medicine, Gynecology, Health Promotion, the Gordie Center for Substance Abuse Prevention, and the Student Disability Access Center.
+After hours, for urgent health concerns, students can call the answering service at 434.297.4261 to be connected with an on-call care provider.
 In an emergency or life-threatening situation, students should always call 911.

 Student Health's services, including information about health insurance requirements, are described on Health and Wellness.

 Q: Any pointers on how to talk with my daughter or son about their health and safety?

 Q: Is it possible to get prescriptions filled on Grounds?

 A: Yes, Student Health has a pharmacy that will fill all prescriptions (even those not written by Student Health), and a UVA licensed pharmacist also is conveniently located inside the UVA Bookstore on Central Grounds.
 In addition, a retail pharmacy is located on the Corner.

 Q: What safety measures are in place for students?